 In June 2011, God enabled us to open one more “Children’s Home” in North Lakhimpur, Assam.
 Children belonging to the Reang tribe have been accommodated here.
 With life being difficult for the refugee tribe, this home is a great blessing to the children.
 All their needs are provided here, and the children can grow in a healthy spiritual environment.

 Our team did house visits in the rural areas of Vijayanagaram, Andhra Pradesh to understand the living condition of the children in this area.
-Our staff found several children deprived of education, food, clothing and proper shelter.
+Our staff found several children deprived of education, food, clothing, and proper shelter.
 Due to the financial troubles of the families, they were incapable of fulfilling even the basic needs of their children.
 Timely food and proper clothing haven’t reached these villages even today.
-It was a felt need to take responsibility of such children by providing them education along with the basic essentials.
-With this aim we started Sathyanikethan Children’s home at Vijayanagaram in June 2013 and currently we have 46 children in our family here.
+It was a felt need to take responsibility for such children by providing them education along with the basic essentials.
+With this aim, we started Sathyanikethan Children’s home at Vijayanagaram in June 2013, and currently, we have 46 children in our family here.